mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Look at opensource code on safecast github for the M5 stack thing
 - [ ] Parameterise the flat spot size in the simulation and make the .mac file that can run it
 - [ ] Find a switch for Clint to order.
 3mm pitch.
 3 pins, through hole mounting.
+- [ ] Check the timing of events in simulation
 - [ ] Check different SPI modes and frequencies on the scope
+- [ ] Lead cap simulation: Just look at neutron fluence spectra, not necessarily neutron energy deposition
+- [ ] Check if the battery charges from 5V in..
+Shouldn't but might be nice
 - [ ] Test the new medium sphere after glued and painted.
 Compare to old data
 	- Old: 1.457 FoM
 	- New: 1.423 FoM